The Torchbearer: Reception

 The film has won an award at a student film festival Fresh Film Fest Karlovy Vary for the Best animated film in 2005.
-The Film also gained a Honorable mention.
+The Film also gained an Honorable mention.

 The Torchbearer also won Kristián Award for the best animated film at Febiofest 2006.

 The Film was shown at Anifilm Festival in 2012.
 The film was likened to works by Jan Švankmajer, the father of Václav Švakmajer.